Gondola ride in Venice: What you need to know + tips & review

 Going on a gondola ride in Venice is among the most desired activities in the floating city.
 Although it might sound to some like an overly touristic thing, the truth is that there’s magic crossing the Venetian canals.
 I won’t lie: I didn’t book a gondola the first time I visited Venice.
 However, on my second visit to the Serenissima, I took a ride and enjoyed it very much.

 In the following lines, you’ll read my honest opinion about the Venetian gondola ride –and here’s the one I booked.
-Moreover, I will share tips for your gondola ride to help you better prepare for it and make it a memorable experience.
-In addition, I’ll also share photos from the Venetian canals while riding the gondola and a short video to get a natural feel.
-Lastly, I’ll write down how you can pre-book a gondola but also how you can find one spontaneously.
+Moreover, I will share tips on finding the best gondola ride in Venice and help you prepare for a memorable experience.
+In addition, I’ll also share photos from the Venetian canals while riding the gondola, along with a short video to capture the natural feel.
+Lastly, I’ll explain how to pre-book a gondola and how to find one on the spot.

-So, let’s start with this guide to Venice gondolas and why you should enjoy one while visiting the city.
+So, let’s start with this guide to Venice gondola tours and why you should take a ride in one while visiting the city.

 *Some links are affiliate links.
 It means that if you buy something, I might earn a small commission at no additional cost to you.